-You can add your existing Gmail signature to your outgoing emails from Shortwave.
+Add your existing Gmail signature to your outgoing emails from Shortwave.
 If you opt to enable a signature, you will see a signature icon at the bottom of the compose box.
-Clicking it will allow you to toggle between including / removing your signature for individual messages.
+Clicking it will allow you to toggle between including or removing your signature for individual messages.

 Here is how each inbox type can be configured in Shortwave for a smooth transition:

-j to focus a thread.
+Shortwave supports all of the Gmail keyboard shortcuts you're used to plus a whole lot more—including shortcuts for thread actions, email formatting, and navigation.
 Like Gmail, a blue highlight indicates what thread or section keyboard shortcuts will affect.

-To reference Shortwave's primary keyboard shortcuts from the app, press
+To reference Shortwave's primary shortcuts from the app, press

-/ on Windows) to launch the help box.
-For a full list of supported keys and shortcut descriptions, check out our keyboard shortcut guide.
+/ on Windows) to open the help box.
+You can also read a full list of support keyboard shortcuts in our shortcuts guide.

 If you find navigating to Gmail is a tough habit to break, Shortwave has you covered with a Shortwave Gmail extension.
 The extension simply adds a button in Gmail that redirects to your Shortwave inbox.

 You can download the Shortwave Gmail extension from the Chrome Store.